CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 9. Empathy

+Being able to understand your client and be able to see things from their perspective will help you better solve their problems and also help build trust.
+Empathy not only plays a role in your client relationship but in all aspects of your career like building trust with coworkers, or building trust/keeping morale with your team of developers.

 >**Steve:** Really just a facet of client relations - understanding the client's motivations, situation, desires, limitations, etc from their perspective provides not only an alignment of purpose but also builds trust

 >**Cristina:** oh yeah.
 And in larger projects, if you're a lead of other devs, empathy also plays a role in your team being efficient because your team's morale would be higher.